The Other Day I Met a Bear: Other uses

 "The Other Day I Met a Bear" is one of the songs sung by Barney the dinosaur on the 1990 children's video Campfire Sing-along except it was shortened to 4 stanzas instead of 10.
 On Barney & Friends, the tune was used for The Exercise Song.
 The 2007 album For the Kids Three! includes a version of the song by Barenaked Ladies.

 In Japanese, the song is known as "Mori no Kuma-san" (森のくまさん or 森の熊さん), with lyrics written by Yoshihiro Baba.
-It is on the soundtrack to the film version of Ranma ½ (1989) and an instrumental version is used frequently in the Family Stadium video game series.
+Baba's lyrics differ significantly from the American version, with a twist ending that the bear was chasing the narrator to return a lost earring.
+It is on the soundtrack to the film version of Ranma ½ (1989) and an instrumental version is used in Pooyan and frequently in the Family Stadium video game series.